 - GP partners are jointly vicariously liable for the actions of practice staff under their employment.

-- It's important that any staff undertaking enhanced roles within the practice are fully trained, working to up-to-date protocols and closely supervised.
+- It's important that any staff undertaking enhanced roles within the practice are fully trained, working with up-to-date protocols and closely supervised.

 - Staff should also have access to clinical guidance and support when they need it.

-If you're implementing an upskilling system in your practice, contact the MDU to ensure you have the appropriate indemnity.
+If you're implementing an upskilling system in your practice, contact us to ensure you have the appropriate indemnity.
 We can also advise on the relevant medico-legal implications.

-This guidance was correct at publication 31/10/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 13/09/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.